View products that support dmairfield.org

 The image above is from his pilot log book for December 9-30, 1934.
 Mr. Piper landed at 5:00 PM on December 9th at the Davis-Monthan Airfield.
 He was inbound from El Paso enroute to Phoenix.
 He had departed Bradford in NC14707, a Taylor Cub E-2, with a 40 HP Continental engine, a tailskid and nine gallons of fuel.
 He said he made many stops along the way for gas.
 The Cub had no radio.
 Navigation was by dead reckoning, road maps and the aviation charts of the time.

 He was fresh out of college (Harvard, economics), 24-years old, and on his way to the west coast to establish a distributorship for Taylor aircraft manufactured in Bradford (this was before the Piper name was associated with the Cub).
-He stayed briefly in Tucson and continued his trip, according to the register, on December 11th.
+He stayed briefly in Tucson and continued his trip, according to the Register, on December 11th.

 The chart below reconstructs his itinerary from information recorded in his pilot log book.
 This part of the itinerary brings him to Tucson.
 He had departed Bradford in October and headed west.
 You can see where the weather started getting cold, and he headed southwest through Texas

 His father's instructions were to go forth on the continent and give demonstration rides in his new airplane.
 Preferably he was to sell the aircraft before he returned to Pennsylvania.
 His itinerary west of Tucson is tortuous, flying up and down the west coast from San Diego to Washington state.
-His last pilot log entry for this Cub was May 11, 1935, when, he said, he sold the airplane in Long Beach.
+His last pilot log entry for this Cub was May 11, 1935, when, he noted, he sold the airplane in Long Beach.

 Photo Courtesy of Harry Mutter

 Wm.
 T. Piper, Jr. (right) and Harvey Martin.
 Mr. Martin was with Aircraft Associates, Long Beach, CA, the organization that became the Cub distributor on the west coast.
 This important organizational development is documented in Juptner, Volume 7, pages 78-79.
-Note in his pilot log, above, that he traveled to Long Beach on the 30th.
+Note in Bill's pilot log, above, that he traveled to Long Beach on the 30th.
 He recalled the photo at right being taken near that time.

 He remained on the west coast from 1934 to 1936 developing the distributorship with Aircraft Associates.
 New, disassembled Taylor airplanes were shipped by boxcar (six planes per car) to Aircraft Associates for final assembly and sale.
 The airplanes were called the "Western Cub".

-Your webmaster and Wm.
+At left, your Webmaster and Wm.
 T. Piper, Jr. in his den, March 7, 2001, 66 years and three months after he landed at the Davis-Monthan Airfield in December, 1934.
 Photo by Beth Piper.

 ---o0o---